linear-protocol/LiNEAR/README.md

 - Create a PR from the release branch
 - Once the PR is merged, publish a new release on GitHub

+## Manage
+### Drain
+Drain is to totally remove a validator from candidate list, all funds on it will be re-distributed among others.

+1. Make sure there is currently no unstaked balance on it.
+If there is, call `epoch_withdraw` to withdraw.
+2. Set validator weight to 0, which can be done by either removing this validator from nodes list or set its weight to 0 directly.
+Run `set-node` command to update the weight.
+3. Run `drain-unstake` to unstake all funds from the validator.
+4. After 4 epoches, run `drain-withdraw` to withdraw and restake those funds.

 ## Design

 ### Terminologies